-We have not subscribed to a key man insurance policy in the event that our current director and President either departs from our Company or meets an untimely end.
-There will be no proceeds from insurance to allow us to attract an individual to replace our President and it is unlikely we will have extra money on hand to be allocated for this purpose.
+We have not subscribed to a key man insurance policy in the event that our current directors and officers either depart from our Company or meet an untimely end.
+There will be no proceeds from insurance to allow us to attract individuals to replace them and it is unlikely we will have extra money on hand to be allocated for this purpose.

-8. No asset to build our future on.
+No asset to build our future on.

 We do not have any assets since the lapse of the Standard claim.
-We have not identified any new mineral claim to date to acquire and there is the possibility we might never identify a mineral claim of merit which we can explore and, hopefully, discover an ore commercially viable ore body.
+We have not identified any new mineral claim to date to acquire and there is the possibility we might never identify a mineral claim of merit which we can explore and, hopefully, discover a commercially viable ore body.
 Until this occurs, we have no assets to build our future on which limits the possibilities of us obtaining fund through a public offering of our shares.